Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Introduction

-Recent work has focused on nonparametric divergence estimation for purely continuous random variables.
-One approach \cite{krishnamurthy2014divergence,kandasamy2015nonparametric,singh2014exponential,singh2014renyi} uses an optimal kernel density estimator (KDE) to achieve the parametric convergence rate when the densities are at least $d$ \cite{singh2014exponential,singh2014renyi} or $d/2$ \cite{krishnamurthy2014divergence,kandasamy2015nonparametric} times differentiable where $d$ is the dimension of the data.
-These optimal KDEs require knowledge of the density support boundary and are difficult to construct near the boundary.
+Recent work has focused on nonparametric divergence estimation for continuous random variables.
+One approach \cite{krishnamurthy2014divergence,kandasamy2015nonparametric,singh2014exponential,singh2014renyi} uses an optimal KDE to achieve the parametric convergence rate when the densities are at least $d$ \cite{singh2014exponential,singh2014renyi} or $d/2$ \cite{krishnamurthy2014divergence,kandasamy2015nonparametric} times differentiable where $d$ is the dimension of the data.
+These methods, like ours, assume that the densities are bounded away from zero as this simplifies the analysis.
+However, this induces a boundary on the densities' support set.
+For accurate estimation, the optimal KDE approaches require knowledge of the density support boundary and are difficult to construct near the boundary.
 Numerical integration may also be required for estimating some divergence functionals under this approach, which can be computationally expensive.
 In contrast, our approach to MI estimation does not require numerical integration and can be performed without knowledge of the support boundary.

+Some methods for estimating distributional functionals have relaxed the boundedness assumption on the densities \cite{singh2016finite,han2020optimal,berrett2019efficient}.
+These approaches typically assume that the tails of the densities decay at a sufficiently fast rate (e.g. sub-exponential or sub-Gaussian).
+In \cite{han2020optimal,singh2016finite}, the authors only consider densities with up to 2 derivatives as it is difficult to exploit higher smoothness when the densities are not lower-bounded.

-More closely related work \cite{sricharan2013ensemble,moon2014isit,moon2014nips,moon2016arxiv,moon2016isit} uses an ensemble approach to estimate entropy or divergence functionals.
-These works construct an ensemble of simple plug-in estimators by varying the neighborhood size of the density estimators.
+More closely related work \cite{sricharan2013ensemble,moon2014isit,moon2014nips,berrett2019efficient,moon2018ensemble,moon2017knn,noshad2017direct,wisler2018direct} uses an ensemble approach to estimate entropy or divergence functionals for continuous random variables.
+These works construct an ensemble of simple plug-in estimators by varying the neighborhood size of density estimators.
 They then take a weighted average of the estimators where the weights are chosen to decrease the bias with only a small increase in the variance.
-The parametric rate of convergence is achieved when the densities are either $d$~\cite{sricharan2013ensemble,moon2014isit,moon2014nips} or $(d+1)/2$ \cite{moon2016arxiv,moon2016isit} times differentiable.
+The parametric rate of convergence is achieved when the densities are either $d$~\cite{sricharan2013ensemble,moon2014isit,moon2014nips,noshad2017direct} or $d/2$ \cite{moon2018ensemble,moon2017knn,wisler2018direct} times differentiable.
 These approaches are simple to implement as they only require simple plug-in estimates and the solution of an offline convex optimization problem.
-These estimators have also performed well in various applications \cite{szabo2012distributed,gliske2015intrinsic,moon2015Bayes,moon2015partI,moon2015partII}
+The ensemble approach also automatically corrects for bias at the boundary of the densities' support set.